HildoBijl/stepwise/frontend/src/ui/form/README.md

 - `getFieldIds(includeUnsubscribed = false)`: returns a list of all the field IDs that are known in the form and are currently active on the page.
 If `includeUnsubscribed` is set to `true`, then any older input fields that have been made persistent will also be included.

+## Components

+Are you a developer and want to understand how it's all set up, and how all components connect to one another?
+Then read on.

+Below you find the various components, and how they all relate to each other.
+All of them (except for the `Keyboard` component) also have a corresponding React `Context` to pass data to its children.

+- `FieldController`: At the top level, surrounding every page, is a `FieldController` component.
+This component tracks which input fields are on the page, and on tabs or clicks activates the right one.
+Input fields can register themselves to the `FieldController` if they ought to be considered for tabs/clicks.
+- `Keyboard`: Right inside the `FieldController` is a `Keyboard`.
+When an input field registers at the `FieldController`, it also tells the `FieldController` the corresponding `keyboardSettings`: which keyboard should be shown when the input field is active?
+These settings are then passed to the `Keyboard` which is displayed accordingly.
+- `Form`: On a page, there may be a `Form` with various input fields.
+For instance, a practice exercise is generally encompassed by a `Form`.
+This `Form` tracks all the values of all the input fields inside of it.
+(Input fields do not keep their own value, since then the form cannot access the full contents.)
+Input values are stored in FI form, but the `Form` is also able to transform the values to SI and FO form for further processing.
+- `FeedbackProvider`: A `Form` often has a `FeedbackProvider` inside of it.
+When feedback is requested, the `FeedbackProvider` takes the input from the form and comes up with feedback in one form or another to display inside the form.
+- `FormPart`: A `Form` generally consists of various parts.
+Think of a main question, a subquestion A and a subquestion B. If the user is done with subquestion A, then this part should be read-only and, depending on whether a user has attempted an input, show or hide input fields.
+The `FormPart` is the component that tracks these settings, subsequently informing input fields inside of it of their status.
+- `Input`: Inside the `Form` there are various `Input` fields.
+There is a large variety of [input fields](inputs/), so check the corresponding documentation to see what's possible there.

+And that's how a `Form` is built up in Step-Wise!